 - The circulatory system carries blood to every area of the body.
 The heart pumps the blood through the circulatory system.

 If you’re a pregnant woman, you aren’t the only one affected by alcohol consumption.
 It also affects your baby.
-If you can’t stop drinking, contact an Oklahoma rehab to protect your baby from the conditions discussed in the next section.
+If you can’t stop drinking, contact us to discuss alcohol rehab to protect your baby from the conditions discussed in the next section.

 Baby’s First Drink?

 In order to develop and grow, an unborn baby needs a variety of nutrients that he or she gets from Mom.
 Nutrients are transferred from Mom to Baby in the bloodstream and umbilical cord.
 Almost everything Mom eats and drinks is transferred to her baby.

 When Mom drinks alcohol, her baby can suffer the consequences for the rest of his or her life.
 Baby can experience hardships with mental development and learning.
 He or she may also have difficulties with behavior and social relationships.